semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 If gathering data takes a large period of time **(more than 1 minute, for example)**, show that data is being collected.
 Use the [ProgressBar](/components/progress-bar) in this case.

-A message with a progressbar gets [`sticky` property](/components/sticky/) and is centered relative to the screen that the user scrolls.
+A message with a progress bar gets [`sticky` property](/components/sticky/) and is centered relative to the screen that the user scrolls.

 ![table with sticky progressbar](static/table-sticky-1.png)